kubeslice-ent/egs-installation/README.md

 - 🔧 For the Admin guide, please see the [Admin Guide Documentation](https://docs.avesha.io/) 🛠️
 - 👤 For the User guide, please see the [User Guide Documentation](https://docs.avesha.io/) 📚
 - 🛠️ For the Installation guide, please see the documentation on [Installation Guide Documentation](https://github.com/kubeslice-ent/egs-installation) 💻
-- 📝 For Avesha registration, please complete the [Avesha Registration](https://avesha.io/kubeslice-registration) process 🔑
+- 🔑 For EGS License setup, please refer to the [EGS License Setup Guide](docs/EGS-License-Setup.md) 🗝️
 - ✅ For preflight checks, please refer to the [EGS Preflight Check Documentation](https://github.com/kubeslice-ent/egs-installation?tab=readme-ov-file#egs-preflight-check-script) 🔍
 - 📋 For token retrieval, please refer to the [Slice & Admin Token Retrieval Script Documentation](https://github.com/kubeslice-ent/egs-installation#token-retrieval) 🔒
 - 🗂️ For precreate required namespace, please refer to the [Namespace Creation Script Documentation](https://github.com/kubeslice-ent/egs-installation#namespace-creation) 🗂️
 - 🚀 For EGS Controller prerequisites, please refer to the [EGS Controller Prerequisites](docs/EGS-Controller-Prerequisites.md) 📋
 - ⚙️ For EGS Worker prerequisites, please refer to the [EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md) 🔧
-- 🔑 For EGS License setup, please refer to the [EGS License Setup Guide](docs/EGS-License-Setup.md) 🗝️

 ---